byrd-laif/soilMakers/readme.md

 ***Creating co-Evolutionary Leaders;*** Revolutionary Eco-logical actions that are transferable through to nature.
 Bio-Logical Earth Care provides the environment for an economically sustainable future.
 Production (profit) can then become the consequence of conservation.

-A radical sift from the dominating biological warfare to Bio-Logical Freedom, free to swim in the rivers of Mother Earth without fear.
-Free to turn and question: Where does Wo-Man go from here?
+A radical sift from the 'dominator'; biological warfare built on guilt, fear and force.
+To a 'partnership'; Bio-Logical Freedom, free to swim in the rivers of Mother Earth without fear of reprisal.
+Partnership system supports mutually respectful and caring relations.
+Reconciliation, free to turn and question: Where does Wo-Man go from here?

 **Environ-Mental Health ~ *The ethics of ecology;* Learning to live in the light of Nature.**